 3.1 Duty to Report

-All university personnel have a duty to report reasonable suspicions of fraud in the workplace to their direct supervisor, to the Chief Compliance Officer (5-3368), and/or through the university’s compliance reporting service, EthicsPoint, at 888-238-1062 or online at
+All university personnel have a duty to report reasonable suspicions of fraud in the workplace to their direct supervisor, to the Chief Compliance Officer (Compliance@byuh.edu or phone 5-3368), or through the university’s compliance reporting service, EthicsPoint, at (888) 238-1062 or online at

 Management and supervisors must promptly report all such concerns to the Chief Compliance Officer (5-3368).
-If, in consultation with the Office of the General Counsel and, if appropriate, the Vice President of Administration, the Chief Compliance Officer determines there is a reasonable basis for the allegation, he or she shall determine how to best proceed.
-The Chief Compliance Officer shall, when appropriate, also notify those with ultimate supervisory responsibility (e.g., Dean, Director, or equivalent manager) for the unit in which the alleged fraud occurred and/or the vice president of the university with responsibility for that unit.
+If the Chief Compliance Officer determines there is a reasonable basis for the allegation, he or she shall share the information available and actions taken to-date with the Office of the General Counsel and the Administrative Vice President and determine how to best proceed.
+The Administrative Vice President will notify the Church Auditing Department of all reports of fraud unless an investigation is initiated and directed by the Office of the General Counsel or a case is initiated by or referred to government law enforcement agencies.
+The Chief Compliance Officer shall, when appropriate, notify those with ultimate supervisory responsibility (e.g., Dean, Director, or equivalent manager) for the unit in which the alleged fraud occurred and/or the vice president with responsibility for that unit.
 If the Chief Compliance Officer is the subject of a report of a reasonable suspicion of fraud, the university president, in consultation with the Office of the General Counsel, may designate an investigator.
 Nothing in this section (Duty to Report) should be understood to prevent university personnel from reporting reasonable suspicions of fraud in the workplace to their line managers.

 3.2 Protection for Reporting

-The university shall keep confidential the identity of the person making a report under this policy except in the following circumstances:
+The university will keep confidential the identity of the person making a report under this policy except in the following circumstances:

 - The person consents to disclosure voluntarily or a governmental agency compels disclosure (e.g., as per applicable law, lawfully issued subpoenas, warrants, court orders, or other investigatory documents issued by a court of competent jurisdiction); or,

-Confidentiality means disclosure will be made only to university employees or agents who have a legitimate need to know in order to perform their responsibilities to the university.
+Confidentiality means disclosure will be made only to university employees or agents who have a legitimate need to know in order to perform their responsibilities to the university or contribute to the investigation.

-No adverse employment action may be taken against an individual for raising a concern in good faith under this policy.
-Additionally, adverse employment action may not be taken against a person for reporting a reasonable suspicion of fraud in the workplace to a government authority or who participates in a judicial, administrative, legislative, or university proceeding related to such allegations.
-Adverse employment action is broadly defined as any employment-related act or decision, including a failure to take appropriate action, by a supervisor or higher-level authority that might dissuade a reasonable employee from making or supporting an allegation of fraud in the workplace.
+Retaliation against an individual who has made a good faith report of suspected fraud is strictly prohibited.
+No adverse action or threat of action may be taken against an individual for raising a concern in good faith under this policy; for reporting a reasonable suspicion of fraud in the workplace to a government authority; or for participating in a judicial, administrative, legislative, or university proceeding related to such allegations.
+As used in this policy, adverse action is broadly defined as any act or decision, including a failure to take appropriate action, by a supervisor or higher-level authority that might prevent or dissuade a reasonable person from making or supporting an allegation of fraud in the workplace.

 Violations of this section (Protections for Reporting) must be reported to the Chief Compliance Officer.
-Violations by the Chief Compliance Officer must be reported to the Human Resources Department or the Office of the General Counsel.
+Violations by the Chief Compliance Officer must be reported to the Human Resources Department.

 4. RELATED POLICIES AND PROCEDURES